Public hearing 31: Vision for an inclusive Australia

 Public hearing 31 focussed on a vision for an inclusive Australia.
-It will explore what should be done to create a more inclusive society that supports people with disability to live independently and free from violence, abuse, neglect and exploitation.
-It will examine the progress of the Australian Disability Strategy and how it is being implemented.
+It explored what should be done to create a more inclusive society that supports people with disability to live independently and free from violence, abuse, neglect and exploitation.
+It examined the progress of the Australian Disability Strategy and how it is being implemented.

 The hearing explored innovative models and pathways that enhance inclusion and the realisation of human rights.
-Evidence will be heard from people with disability, academics, experts, organisations and advocates about topics including:
+Evidence was heard from people with disability, academics, experts, organisations and advocates about topics including:

 co-design, consultation and disability leadership

 universal design, accessibility and technological innovation

 the power of media, sports and community representation